alexander-95/fyp/report.md

   + show how cameras were aligned (and maybe stereo calibration)
   + UML diagrams of how main method works
 - SOFTWARE VERIFICATION
-  + how to perform a table top experiment using predefined pictures and predefined timestamps
+  + how to perform a table top experiment using predefined pictures and predefined timestamps.
 - VALIDATION/MEASUREMENTS

 ##7.Conclusions